McShelby/hugo-theme-relearn/exampleSite/content/cont/markdown.en.md

 ### Tasks

-In GFM (GitHub flavored Markdown) you can add task lists resulting in checked or unchecked non-clickable items
+In GFM (GitHub Flavored Markdown) you can add task lists resulting in checked or unchecked non-clickable items

 ````markdown
 - [x] Basic Test